CiscoLives/LTRATO-2001/docs/introduction/index.rst

 Introduction
 ############

-This document is intended for use by attendees of the Cisco Live 2022 who are taking Network Programmability Hands-on Lab (LTRATO-2001).
+This document is intended for use by attendees of the Cisco Live 2023 who are taking Automated Testing for Your Network Hands-on Lab (LTRATO-2001).

 Prerequisites
 =============